Giving communities the tools to thrive

-Projects For All is a non-profit organisation, based in the UK and USA.
-We were founded in 2013 with the mission to empower communities facing human rights challenges by providing life-changing support and partnership, guided by respect, trust and community ownership.
+Projects For All is a non-profit organisation, based in the UK and US.
+We gave ourselves the mission to empower communities facing human rights challenges by providing life-changing support and partnership, guided by respect, trust and community ownership.
 Every project we create is open source and designed to be owned and operated by the community, thus allowing its people to be the drivers of their own progression.

 How a TED Talk by Sugata Mitra inspired a school in the cloud for Africa, and beyond…

-Read more on the collaboration between Project Hello World and SOLE Central, Sugata Mitra’s centre for research and practice at Newcastle University, in our latest blog post.
+Read more about the partnership between Hello World and Avenues: The World School and the current events in New York in our latest blog post.